AlexisHucteau/PhD_project/Bibliography/Bioinfo_Teams.md

-# Teams working on epigenetic through bioinformatics analysis
+# Teams working on epigenetic

 * [Els Verhoeyen, GADPH over-expression in the T cell lineage leads to a rare T cell lymphoma through a NF-kB dependant mechanism](#gadph-nfkb)